Asaad27/simpa/README.md

 random sources are pre-defined, so you should get the same results as us.

-However, because of a mistake I made, some seeds were not initialized carefully and thus, the experiments are hard to reproduce exactly.
+However, because of a mistake I made, some seeds were not initialized carefully and thus, the experiments must be done in several steps to get the same seeds.

 In order to get exactly the same results, you should launch SIMPA several times :